 - 1. Study of principle of operation of various types of electromechanical measuring instruments. - 2.
-Determination of frequency, Amplitude, RMS Value, Average Value and phase angle using Cathode Ray Oscilloscope. - 3.
-Measurement of unknown voltage using Crompton's potentiometer. - 4.
-To calibrate and use the Induction Energy Meter. - 5.
-Measurement of resistance using Wheatstone Bridge. - 6.
-Measurement of resistance using Kelvin's Bridge. - 7.
-Measurement of self inductance using Anderson's Bridge. - 8.
-Measurement of capacitance using Schering Bridge. - 9.
+Determination of frequency, Amplitude, RMS Value, Average Value ,Phase Angle, Time Period and Lissajiuos Patterns using Cathode Ray Oscilloscope and DSO. - 3.
+To calibrate and use the Digital Energy Meter. - 4.
+Measurement of resistance using Wheatstone Bridge. - 5.
+Measurement of resistance using Kelvin's Bridge. - 6.
+Measurement of self-inductance using Anderson's Bridge. - 7.
+Measurement of capacitance using Schering Bridge. - 8.
+Measurement of capacitance using Desauty's Bridge. - 9.
 Measurement of frequency using Wien's Bridge. - 10.
-To find 'Q' of an inductance coil and verify its value using Q- meter. - 11.
-To measure the unknown resistance with the help of Voltmeter and Ammeter. - 12.
-To study the connections and use of Current and potential transformers and to find out ratio error.
+To measure the unknown resistance with the help of Voltmeter and Ammeter.